On High-Dimensional Change-Point Detection Based on Pairwise Distances: Analysis of stock price data

-As reported in \cite{financialcrisis2009} and other reliable sources (see e.g. \href{https://lauder.wharton.upenn.edu/wp-content/uploads/2015/06/Chronology_Economic_Financial_Crisis.pdf}{Wharton School of Arts \& Sciences Timeline Report}, \href{https://www.govinfo.gov/content/pkg/GPO-FCIC/pdf/GPO-FCIC.pdf}{FCIC Report}, \href{https://en.wikipedia.org/wiki/2008_financial_crisis}{Wikipedia}), the 2008 financial crisis was marked by a sequence of key turning points: (1) the collapse of the Bear Stearns hedge funds (20-Jul-2007, Week 27), (2) the official onset of the U.S. recession (28-Dec-2007, Week 50), (3) Bank of America’s acquisition of Countrywide (11-Jan-2008, Week 52), (4) the bankruptcy of Lehman Brothers (12-Sep-2008, Week 87), (5) the bailout of AIG and U.S. Treasury’s guarantee of money-market funds (19-Sep-2008, Week 88), (6) the seizure of Washington Mutual (26-Sep-2008, Week 89), (7) the Citigroup bailout and the launch of QE1 (28-Nov-2008, Week 98), (8) the passage of the American Recovery and Reinvestment Act (13-Feb-2009, Week 109), (9) Public--Private Investment Program (PPIP) announced.
+As reported in \cite{financialcrisis2009} and \cite{guillen2009}, the 2008 financial crisis was marked by a sequence of key turning points: (1) the collapse of the Bear Stearns hedge funds (20-Jul-2007, Week 27), (2) the official onset of the U.S. recession (28-Dec-2007, Week 50), (3) Bank of America’s acquisition of Countrywide (11-Jan-2008, Week 52), (4) the bankruptcy of Lehman Brothers (12-Sep-2008, Week 87), (5) the bailout of AIG and U.S. Treasury’s guarantee of money-market funds (19-Sep-2008, Week 88), (6) the seizure of Washington Mutual (26-Sep-2008, Week 89), (7) the Citigroup bailout and the launch of QE1 (28-Nov-2008, Week 98), (8) the passage of the American Recovery and Reinvestment Act (13-Feb-2009, Week 109), (9) Public--Private Investment Program (PPIP) announced.
 G20 summit; looser accounting rules adopted.
 (03-Apr-2009, Week 116), (10) the release of the bank stress test results under SCAP (15-May-2009, Week 122).
 If we consider events within a couple of weeks as a single combined event, we end up with seven distinct key turning points at weeks 27, 50-52, 87-89, 98, 116 and 122.
-Figure 8 shows the median, first quartile and third quantiles of the returns at different time periods, where these seven turning points are marked using vertical lines or strips.
+Figure \ref{fig8:stock:returns} shows the median, first quartile and third quantiles of the returns at different time periods, where these seven turning points are marked using vertical lines or strips.

-In this example, while JM detected only two of these change-points (Week 88 and Week 97), BG-$\ell_2$ detected change-points at weeks 27, 52, 87 and 122.
-BG-$\ell_1$ also detected four change-points (at weeks 27, 52, 87, 122), but BG-exp could detect all seven turning points at weeks 27, 52, 89, 98, 109, 115 and 122.
-The performance of KCPA critically depends on the associated penalty parameter $c$.
+In this example, while MJ detected only two of these change-points (Week 88 and Week 97), Proposed-$\ell_2$ detected change-points at weeks 27, 52, 87 and 122.
+Proposed-$\ell_1$ also detected four change-points (at weeks 27, 52, 87, 122), but Proposed-exp could detect all seven turning points at weeks 27, 52, 89, 98, 109, 115 and 122.
+The performance of KCPA critically depends on the associated penalty parameter $C$.
 For small values of $C$, it detected changes at weeks 50, 89, 98, 108 and 122, but it also detected an additional change-point (at week 112) outside the above list; probably it slightly missed the actual location at weeks 108-109.
 However, for larger values of $C$, it could detect only two change-points at weeks 87 and 122.